 David Gower – Majestic Left-Hander and Great Entertainer

 He was primarily an entertainer rather than just an accumulator of runs.
-Gower led England to Test-series victories over India in 1984–85 and in 1985 at home to Australia when the Ashes were retained.
-He is England’s one of the highest run-scorer in Test history with well over 8000 runs at an average of 44.25 in 117 tests.
+Gower led England to Test-series victories over India in 1984–85 and in 1985 at home to Australia, when the Ashes were retained.
+He is England’s highest run scorer in Test history, with well over 8000 runs at an average of 44.25 in 117 tests.

 David was characteristically polite during our conversation, as we discussed some of the topical issues that have aroused considerable debate amongst cricket lovers.
-The ECB Chairman Lord MacLaurin has presented his blueprint, containing a list of recommendations on ways of improving the standard of the England team.
+The ECB Chairman, Lord MacLaurin, has presented his blueprint, which contains a list of recommendations on ways of improving the standard of the England team.

-Although he is strongly in favor of the new proposals, David would have preferred a two-divisional system in the County championship.
+Although he is strongly in favor of the new proposals, David would have preferred a two-divisional system in the county championship.
 “At the moment, the present set-up in County Cricket is too comfortable.
-The Counties must not be seen to be separate entities.
-They must fit in with the overall aim which is to improve the fortunes of the National team.
+The counties must not be seen as separate entities.
+They must fit in with the overall aim, which is to improve the fortunes of the national team.

-“The present system of penalties is sufficient; if you started to find a team runs for bowling their over’s slowly as some people have suggested that idea would be unworkable.
-I don’t understand how a system of fining teams runs could be implemented.”
+“The present system of penalties is sufficient; if you started to find a team runs for bowling their over’s slowly, as some people have suggested, that idea would be unworkable.
+I don’t understand how a system of fining team runs could be implemented.”

-The last few years were a bit up and down and not as much fun, but life moves on and I am looking forward to developing my present career.”
+The last few years were a bit up and down and not as much fun, but life moves on, and I am looking forward to developing my present career.”
 David Gower was surely one of the most attractive batsmen in the history of the game.
-His cover drives “of which there were a few” he modestly told me, were majestic and his timing exquisite.
+His cover drives, “of which there were a few,” he modestly told me, were majestic, and his timing was exquisite.